Get the code and spinup your development VM $ git clone https://github.com/NREL/api-umbrella.git $ cd api-umbrella $ docker-compose up

-The easiest way to get started with API Umbrella development is to use Vagrant to setup a local development environment.
+The easiest way to get started with API Umbrella development is to use Docker to setup a local development environment.

-# Install the required Vagrant plugins $ vagrant plugin install vagrant-berkshelf # Get the code and spinup your development VM $ git clone https://github.com/NREL/api-umbrella.git $ cd api-umbrella $ vagrant up # This step compiles API Umbrella from source, so the first time # make take 30-40 minutes.
+# Get the code and spinup your development VM $ git clone https://github.com/NREL/api-umbrella.git $ cd api-umbrella $ docker-compose up

-If you're still having any difficulties getting the Vagrant environment setup, then open an issue.
+If you’re having any difficulties getting the development environment setup, then open an issue.

 A quick overview of some of the relevant directories for development: